 First up: SEOmoz

 Now this is not a review of SEOmoz’s pro web app.
 It’s only looking at their Competitive Link Research Tool that is only accessible with a pro account.
-Basically what this tool will do is allow you to enter your website address and the url’s for up to 5 of your competitors to find all of the common linking sites in their index that point to you or your competition.
+Basically, this tool will allow you to enter your website address and the url’s for up to 5 of your competitors to find all of the common linking sites in their index that point to you or your competition.